convox/docs/docs/reference/app-parameters/SlowStartDuration.md

 # SlowStartDuration

-Traffic ramp-up period (in seconds) for newly deployed services.
+Traffic ramp-up period (in seconds) for newly deployed Services.

 | Default value  | `0` |
 | Allowed values | `0`, `30-900` seconds |

-Once the duration expires, the full share of traffic will be directed to the new service.
+Once the duration expires, the full share of traffic will be directed to the new Service.

 ## Use Cases